nuket/mbed-memory-status/README.md

 `mbed assertation failed: os_timer->get_tick() == svcRtxKernelGetTickCount(), file: .\mbed-os\rtos\TARGET_CORTEX\mbed_rtx_idle.c`

 The RTOS seems to be asserting an idle constraint violation due to the slowness of sending data through the serial port, but it does not happen consistently.

+Resetting or power-cycling the chip may solve this problem.

 ## Why This Exists